 When exporting, you must check any export restrictions, such as whether an export licence is required.
 You should also check the legal requirements in the destination country.
 These include whether an import licence is needed, local product standards, labelling requirements, restrictions on marketing and so on.
 You may also want to take steps to protect your intellectual property - for example, with an overseas patent or trade mark registration.

 The export contract should make it clear what your responsibilities for delivery are, including who will handle overseas taxes and customs clearance.
-It is essential to confirm what customs tariffs are payable and who is responsible for payment.
+It is essential to confirm what customs tariffs are payable and who is responsible for paying them.
 You may find it easiest to use a freight forwarder to handle delivery and customs clearance on your behalf.

 Negotiating the right payment method is vital.
 Enforcing contracts overseas can be difficult and expensive, particularly in countries outside the EU.
 Unless you know and trust the customer, you may want to insist on payment up front or a payment method such as a letter of credit.

 Most UK businesses manage their import and export activities from the UK or by working with a local partner.
 Relationships with agents and distributors should be covered by clear contractual agreements.